IITPP-Roblox/LocalAudio/README.md

 # API
 The API intended to be used is made up of static functions that map to the native Roblox methods, including:
+- `LocalAudio.OnEvent: RBXScriptSignal<string, SoundDataEntryEvent, Instance?>` - Event that is fired when a sound has an event.
+- `LocalAudio:OnOnEventFired(Name: string): RBXScriptSignal<string, SoundDataEntryEvent, Instance?>` - Returns an event that is fired when an event from a sound of the given name is fired.
 - `LocalAudio:PreloadAudio(Id: string): nil` - Preloads an audio.
 - `LocalAudio:PlayAudio(Id: string, Parent: Instance?): nil` - Plays an audio.
 - `LocalAudio:ResumeAudio(Id: string, Parent: Instance?): nil` - Resumes an audio if one is paused.